 The scarcity of data is unlikely to be addressed in the short term.
-To explain the cause of this issue, \citet{romanosky_examining_2016} describes the typical data-generating process that is used to create the existing public or proprietary cyber incident databases.
-That process consists of a sequence of three actions, including the detection, reporting, and recording of a cyber event after the event occurs.
+To explain why, \citet{romanosky_examining_2016} describes the typical data-generating process used to create existing public or proprietary cyber incident databases.
+That process consists of a sequence of three actions: the detection, reporting, and recording of a cyber event after the event occurs.
 Cyber incident detection is a technically challenging task because the consequences of many incidents, such as data breaches, are not immediately tangible.
-A survey (See \citet{ibm_cost_nodate}) finds that the average time to detect a data breach is over 200 days.
-The reporting of cyber incidents is largely a regulatory problem because companies lack the incentive to report incidents, which may very likely deliver a negative signal to customers and investors.
-To highlight regulators' role in improving cyber incident data, \citet{kesan_empirical_2021} mentions that the number of recorded data breaches in the US experienced substantial growth after states started to enact data breach notification laws.
-Incident detection and reporting limit the number of disclosed cyber events that are available to be recorded, and these technical and legal challenges will persist before an ample amount of cyber incident data is available.
-Then, under the circumstances, the questions that we may be able to address from an actuarial perspective include how we can enrich the existing cyber incident data and how we can apply advanced modeling techniques to the existing data effectively for cyber risk assessment.
+A survey by \citet{ibm_cost_nodate} finds that the average time to detect a data breach is more than 200 days.
+The reporting of cyber incidents is largely a regulatory problem because companies lack the incentive to report incidents, as such information may very likely deliver a negative signal to customers and investors.
+To highlight regulators' role in improving cyber incident data, \citet{kesan_empirical_2021} note that the number of recorded data breaches in the US grew substantially after states started to enact data breach notification laws.
+Incident detection and reporting determine the number of disclosed cyber events that are available to be recorded, and as long as the technical and legal challenges noted persist, an ample amount of cyber incident data will be unavailable.
+Thus, under the circumstances, the questions that we may be able to address from an actuarial perspective include how we can enrich the existing cyber incident data and how we can apply advanced modeling techniques to the existing data effectively for cyber risk assessment.
 In the following, we offer an overview of the proposed data-driven approaches in this regard in the literature.

-\subsection{Data-driven Approaches to Cyber Risk Modeling}
+\subsection{Data-driven approaches to cyber risk modeling}